Surf Clams

 The ocean quahog is also known as a mahogany clam, mahogany quahog, black quahog and black clam.
 Quahogs reach 3-6 inches.
 The ocean quahog is a slow growing clam that matures in twenty to forty years.
 Some may live as long as 200 years.

-The USA mid-Atlantic offshore surf clam/ocean quahog industry consists of large vessels which pull enormous dredges, equipped with pressurized water jets that blast the bottom to expose clams.
+The USA mid-Atlantic offshore surf clam/ocean quahog industry consists of large vessels which pull clam dredges, equipped with pressurized water jets that blast the bottom to expose clams.

 The Mid-Atlantic surf clam and ocean quahog fishery operates under an Individual Fishing Quota (IFQ) system.